Gibburger/Mooch/README.md

     Vue.js or Svelte or React.js or Angular

     NEW IDEA
-    Create a website with a waitinglist and see if there is a customerbase Include three.js
+    Create a website with a waitlist and see if there is a customerbase Include three.js